JHeirons/skycademy-guide/1-participate.md

 ![lora signal path](1/lorasequence.png)

 The easiest way to build a LORA gateway is with a Raspberry Pi and a Lora Hat.
-This will cost approximately £80 and you can find instructions at: [http://www.pi-in-the-sky.com/index.php?id=making-a-lora-gateway](http://www.pi-in-the-sky.com/index.php?id=making-a-lora-gateway).
+This will cost approximately £80 and you can find instructions in the [build](4-build.md) section of this guide